Gold Coast hinterland

 View towards the coast from Springbrook.
 The Surfers Paradise skyline can be seen in the distance.

-The Gold Coast hinterland is an area of South East Queensland, Australia that comprises the Tweed Range, Nimmel Range, Tamborine Mountain, Numinbah Valley, eastern parts of the McPherson Range and western parts of suburban Gold Coast, such as Mudgeeraba.
+The Gold Coast hinterland is an area of South East Queensland, Australia which comprises the Tweed Range, Nimmel Range, Tamborine Mountain, Numinbah Valley, eastern parts of the McPherson Range and western parts of suburban Gold Coast, such as Mudgeeraba.
 This undefined unit of area is known for its tourist attractions including resorts, rainforest, lookouts, national parks, its diversity of fauna and flora and as a green backdrop to the coastal strip.
 It overlaps part of the Scenic Rim and is part of both the City of Gold Coast and Scenic Rim Region and includes Springbrook, Binna Burra and O'Reilly.

 History

 The comprehensive exploration of the area was conducted only as late as 1842.
 Surveyors attempting to map the Queensland/New South Wales border during the 1860s were hampered by the rough terrain and plateaus.
 Shortly after timber-getters passed Numinbah Gap from the Tweed Valley, establishing a route from the Tweed region to Brisbane that was later used by coach and bullock teams.
 In 1907, Witches Falls was protected by Queensland's first national park declaration.

 In September 2019 the area was affected by a severe bushfire season.
 Binna Burra Lodge was destroyed in the fires.

 In December 2023, severe storms affected the area.
 The storms included a tornado which caused widespread destruction.